web3/web3.js/docs/include_package-core.rst

     ...

 This defines the number of blocks it requires until a transaction will be handled as confirmed.
-The PromiEvent will resolve with the desired receipt when enough confirmations happened.
+This means the PromiEvent will resolve with the desired receipt when enough confirmations happened.

 -------